bokeh/bokeh/docs/bokeh/source/docs/user_guide/server/deploy.rst

     }

-It should be noted that the network options such as websocket origins and ssl options are incompatible with unix socket.
-It would be upto the proxy to enforce these restrictions.
+Please be aware that network options such as websocket origins and SSL options are incompatible with Unix sockets.
+It would be up to the proxy to enforce these restrictions.

-If there are multiple users who share the host, you can restrict the file permissions on the socket to restrict the access to the proxied server.
+If there are multiple users who share the host, you can restrict the file permissions on the socket to restrict access to the proxied server.

 Reverse proxying with Nginx and SSL
 -----------------------------------

-To deploy a Bokeh server behind an SSL-terminated Nginx proxy, you'll need a few additional customizations.
-In particular, you'll have to configure the Bokeh server with the ``--use-xheaders`` flag.
+To deploy a Bokeh server behind an SSL-terminated Nginx proxy, you need a few additional customizations.
+In particular, you have to configure the Bokeh server with the ``--use-xheaders`` flag.

 .. code-block:: sh